bkromhout/realm-recyclerview-lite/README.md

 # realm-recyclerview-lite

 realm-recyclerview-lite is an implementation of a RecyclerView which supports Realm data.
-It is intended to be a slim library which fulfills the functionality requirements I have for my open source Android app [Minerva][Minerva]; no more, no less.
-However, I figured I might as well release it as a library in case others had similar use cases to mine.
+It is intended to be a slim library which fulfills the functionality requirements I have for my open source Android app, [Minerva][Minerva]; no more, no less.
+I decided to release it as a library in case others had similar use cases to mine.
+Take a look at the table of contents for a better idea of what features are offered.

 If you just want to know what's new, [the changelog is here][CHANGELOG].